ELITR/SLTev/README.md

 * asrt: timestamped ASR hypothesis, with partial outputs
 * asr: finalized ASR hypothesis (i.e. one segment per line; segmentation can differ from the golden one)

-Please note that candidate files must be at the **before** or **after** of their input files.
+Please note that candidate files must be **before** or **after** their input files.
 In the following examples, A and B are correct and C is not.

 A) SLTeval -i slt_pth ostt_path ref_path -f slt ostt ref